 Skip to the content

-Thanks to our 2,300 participants, we have been busy analysing the data from the first survey (April-July 2020) and rapidly sharing the information through various outlets.
+Thanks to our 2,300 participants, we have been busy analysing the data from the first survey (April-July 2020) and second surveys (October-January 2021) and rapidly sharing the information through various outlets.
 Click to read more, or get in touch if you want to share your experience!
 This list is constantly being updated.

 December 2020 [News, Hong Kong] ChinaDaily, News article ‘Striking a chord of empathy’ __ Wang Yuke __ The article ‘Striking a chord of empathy” includes a brief interview with Dr Keri Wong on the impacts of Covid-19 on youth’s empathy and compassion for supporting others in the local communities.